 Early (onset days to weeks) Neutropenia Abnormally low levels of neutrophils in the blood.
 This increases the risk of infection.
 Any fever or suspicion of infection should be investigated immediately and managed aggressively.
-Read more about immediate management of neutropenic fever Thrombocytopenia A reduction in the normal levels of functional platelets, increasing the risk of abnormal bleeding.
+Read more about immediate management of neutropenic fever Thuamha antan ania Thrombocytopenia A reduction in the normal levels of functional platelets, increasing the risk of abnormal bleeding.
 Read more about thrombocytopenia Abdominal pain Dull ache, cramping or sharp pains are common with some anti-cancer drugs.
 These are caused by either increased or decreased gastrointestinal motility and can be associated with diarrhoea or constipation.
-Arthralgia and myalgia Generalised joint pain or and/or stiffness and muscle aches, often worse upon waking or after long periods of inactivity.
-Can improve with movement.
-May be mild or severe, intermittent or constant and accompanied by inflammation.
-Read more about arthralgia and myalgia Cardiotoxicity Cardiotoxicity may manifest as asymptomatic reduction in left ventricular ejection fraction (LVEF), arrhythmia, cardiomyopathy, hypertension, cardiac ischaemia and congestive heart failure (CHF).
+Cardiotoxicity Cardiotoxicity may manifest as asymptomatic reduction in left ventricular ejection fraction (LVEF), arrhythmia, cardiomyopathy, hypertension, cardiac ischaemia and congestive heart failure (CHF).
 The risk of cardiotoxicity is increased by a number of factors, particularly a history of heart disease and electrolyte imbalances.
-Read more about cardiotoxicity associated with anti-cancer drugs Constipation Diarrhoea Read more about treatment induced diarrhoea Fatigue Read more about fatigue Fluid retention and oedema An excess amount of fluid around the cells, tissues or serous cavities of the body, leading to swelling.
+Read more about cardiotoxicity associated with anti-cancer drugs Osnotinotion Read Hore about cardiotoxicity associated with anti-cancer drugs Constipation Diarrhoea Read more about treatment induced diarrhoea Fatigue Read more about fatigue Fluid retention and oedema An excess amount of fluid around the cells, tissues or serous cavities of the body, leading to swelling.
 Hepatotoxicity Anti-cancer drugs administered either alone or in combination with other drugs and/or radiation may cause direct or indirect hepatotoxicity.
 Hepatic dysfunction can alter the metabolism of some drugs resulting in systemic toxicity.
 Oral mucositis Erythematous and ulcerative lesions of the gastrointestinal tract (GIT).
 It commonly develops following chemotherapy, radiation therapy to the head, neck or oesophagus, and high dose chemotherapy followed by a blood and marrow transplant (BMT).
-Read more about oral mucositis Peripheral neuropathy Typically symmetrical sensory neuropathy, affecting the fingers and toes, sometimes progressing to the hands and feet.
+Read more about oral mucositis Side effects of corticosteroids Insomnia, oedema, increased risk of infection e.g. oral thrush, gastric irritation, worsening of peptic ulcer disease, increased blood sugar levels, loss of diabetic control, mood and behavioural changes - including anxiety, euphoria, depression, mood swings, increased appetite and weight gain, osteoporosis and fractures (long term use), bruising and skin fragility are associated with corticosteroid use.
+Skin rash Anti-cancer drugs can cause a number of changes in the skin with maculo-papular rash the most common type of drug-induced skin reaction.
+Read more about skin rash Peripheral neuropathy Typically symmetrical sensory neuropathy, affecting the fingers and toes, sometimes progressing to the hands and feet.
 It is associated with several classes of anti-cancer drugs.
 These include taxanes, platinum-based compounds, vinca alkaloids and some drugs used to treat multiple myeloma.
-Read more about peripheral neuropathy Photosensitivity Increased sensitivity to ultraviolet (UV) light resulting in an exaggerated sunburn-like reaction accompanied by stinging sensations and urticaria.
-Side effects of corticosteroids Insomnia, oedema, increased risk of infection e.g. oral thrush, gastric irritation, worsening of peptic ulcer disease, increased blood sugar levels, loss of diabetic control, mood and behavioural changes - including anxiety, euphoria, depression, mood swings, increased appetite and weight gain, osteoporosis and fractures (long term use), bruising and skin fragility are associated with corticosteroid use.
-Skin rash Anti-cancer drugs can cause a number of changes in the skin with maculo-papular rash the most common type of drug-induced skin reaction.
-Read more about skin rash
+Dhata anaisinis Read more about peripheral neuropathy Photosensitivity Increased sensitivity to ultraviolet (UV) light resulting in an exaggerated sunburn-like reaction accompanied by stinging sensations and urticaria.

-Late (onset weeks to months) Alopecia Hair loss may occur from all parts of the body.
+Late (onset weeks to months) Anaemia Abnormally low levels of red blood cells (RBCs) or haemoglobin in the blood.
+Read more about anaemia Alopecia - partial Hair thinning and/or patchy hair loss.
 Patients can also experience mild to moderate discomfort of the hair follicles, and rarely pain as the hair is falling out.
-Read more about alopecia and scalp cooling Anaemia Abnormally low levels of red blood cells (RBCs) or haemoglobin in the blood.
-Read more about anaemia Nail changes Hyperpigmentation, paronychia, onycholysis, splinter haemorrhage, pyogenic granuloma formation, subungal haematoma and subungal hyperkeratosis are some of the nail changes associated with anti-cancer drugs.
-Read more about nail toxicities Periorbital oedema Accumulation of fluid in the tissue surrounding the eye sockets (orbits).
+Read more about alopecia and scalp cooling Cognitive changes (chemo fog) Changes in cognition characterised by memory loss, forgetfulness and feeling vague.
+This is also referred to as 'chemo brain' or 'chemo fog'.
+Read more about cognitive changes (chemo fog) Periorbital oedema Accumulation of fluid in the tissue surrounding the eye sockets (orbits).